DECK36/deck36_common/README.md

 ------------
 Configure the current node.

-configure/0, configure/1 configure the current node according to an app environment or agiven proplist.
+configure/0, configure/1 configure the current node according to an app environment or a given proplist.
 They currently only set the cookie.

 set_cookie/1, set_cookie/2 allow setting of cookies by atom, list, binary or file.